sharath-goli/LearnGitHub/README.md

 # LearnGitHub
-Learing How to use GitHub
+Learing How to use GitHub.